mss423/data602-fall2022/Assignment 2/README.md

 ## Part 1: Data scraping and preparation

 ### Step 1: Scrape your competitor's data
+*Start a new Google Colab notebook to write your code!
+You will be submitting this as a pdf at the end.*

 Use Python to scrape data for the top 50 solar flares shown in [SpaceWeatherLive.com](https://web.archive.org/web/20201112015618/https://www.spaceweatherlive.com/en/solar-activity/top-50-solar-flares.html).
 Steps to do this are: